This post contains affiliate links. We may earn money from the products mentioned in this post, but this is at no cost to you

-Soda bread is a very popular staple in Irish food culture and is the prefect addition to serve with Irish lamb stew.
-Traditional soda bread contains just a few ingredients, flour, buttermilk, baking soda and salt.
+Soda bread is a very popular staple in Irish food culture.
+Traditional soda bread contains just a few ingredients.

-It has a cross in the top to ‘let out the fairies’, so that the bread wont be jinxed by evil spirits!
-In reality however, it is to ensure that the heat penetrates the bread sufficiently allowing it to cook.
+The folklore says that the cross on the top is to ‘let out the fairies’ so that the bread wont be jinxed by evil spirits.
+In reality however, the cross is simply to ensure that the heat penetrates the centre of the bread sufficiently allowing it to cook.

 Easy Irish Soda Bread Recipe

 Irish soda bread is best eaten fresh on the day that it has been made.
 But to be honest, it’s not going to last much longer than that anyway.

 Have you ever tried Irish soda bread?
 What did you think?